waynodiablo/Oystercard/engineering_projects/toolbox.md

-I have this ticket, but I don't know where to start.
+#### - We have this ticket, but we don't know where to start on it.

 - Spend some time investigating how to approach it.
 - List out the things that need to be done, try to list them out in as small a piece as possible